What is the difference between a moderator and an evaluator?

 How do we submit presentation evaluations?

-QR Code: You may scan a unique QR Code for each session.
 Before the conference, please download a QR Reader or Scanner to your smartphone.
 These can be found by searching your smartphone app store.
 Any free QR Reader or Scanner should work.
 You will pick the speaker's name from a drop-down and complete the evaluation for that presenter.
 There will be space provided for comments.
 Evaluation summaries will be emailed to presenters shortly after the conference.
 A hard copy may be provided upon request.
-It is advisable to bring a battery pack as your phone battery may drain quickly.
+It is advisable to bring your phone charger as your phone battery may drain quickly.
 There will be a limited number of charging stations available.

 Instructions for downloading and using a QR Scanner

-You may have seen a QR (quick response) code while shopping in a grocery store, browsing the Web or walking down the street of a busy city.
-QR codes look similar to bar codes, but they're square, instead of rectangular, and they have lots of pixelated boxes instead of simple vertical lines.
-QR codes are capable of holding much more information than bar codes, and they're often used to promote websites or products.
+You may have seen a QR (quick response) code while shopping in a grocery store, browsing the internet or walking down the street of a busy city.
+QR codes look similar to bar codes, but they're square, instead of rectangular and are made up of pixelated boxes instead of simple vertical lines.
 If you have a smartphone, you can scan a QR code.

 Download and install a QR code app on your smartphone, if you don't have one.
 Open your App Store, Market, Marketplace or App World application (for the iPhone, Android, Windows Mobile and BlackBerry platforms, respectively).